-52. We reviewed the arrangements in place to maintain standards of conduct including the Staff Handbook and Civil Service and Members' Codes of Conduct.
-There are established procedures for preventing and detecting any breaches of these standards including any instances of corruption.

-53. The Scottish Government has adopted Police Scotland's recommended Integrity model to improve the Scottish Government's prevention of and response to fraud, bribery, corruption and wrongdoing.
+- 53. We reviewed the arrangements in place to maintain standards of conduct including the Staff Handbook and Civil Service and Members' Codes of Conduct.
+There are established procedures for preventing and detecting any breaches of these standards including any instances of corruption. - 54.
+The Scottish Government has adopted the Integrity model as recommended by Police Scotland for public sector bodies to improve the prevention of and response to fraud, bribery, corruption and wrongdoing.
 The Integrity Group has a broader remit than the Counter Fraud Group, its predecessor.
 The Group is responsible for improving fraud prevention measures across corporate services within the Scottish Government as well as monitoring relevant cases of suspected external and internal wrongdoing made through formal reporting lines.
-We will review the arrangements and remit of this group as part of our work in planning the 2017/18 audit.
-54. Based on our review of the evidence we concluded that the Scottish Government has appropriate arrangements in place for the prevention and detection of bribery and corruption.
+We will review the arrangements and remit of this group as part of our work in planning the 2017/18 audit. - 55.
+Based on our review of the evidence we concluded that the Scottish Government has appropriate arrangements in place for the prevention and detection of bribery and corruption.
 We are not aware of any specific issues that require inclusion within this report.